alibaba/vlayout/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your attention to this project and any bug, doc, examples and suggestion is appriciated.
+Thank you for your attention to this project.
+Any bug, doc, examples and suggestion is appriciated.
 Here are some suggestions for you to create Pull Requests or open Issues.

 ## Branch Management